1iveowl/VeraControl.PCL/README.md

 This library also takes care of managing the authentication scheme with the Vera cloud service.

-As soon as the authentication is established this library can access Vera controllers on the local network and/or using the Vera Cloud Relay.
+As soon as the authentication is established the library can access Vera controllers on the local network and/or using the Vera Cloud Relay.

 Connection type can be defined for each request using `ConnectionType.Local` or `ConnectionType.Remote` respectively (see examples below).

 ## How to use this library
-The library works with Xamarin across iOS, Android, Windows 8.1 and lated, Windows Phone 8.1 and later and .NET 4.5.1 and later.
+The library works with Xamarin across iOS, Android, Windows 8.1 and lated, Windows Phone 8.1 and later and .NET 4.5.1 and later and .NET Core.

 Usage is simple: